fishjam-dev/fishjam-docs/docs/deploying/vps.md

         --restart unless-stopped \
         -p 50000-50100:50000-50100/udp \
         -p 5002:5002 \
-        --env-file /opt/jellyfish/env-file \
+        --env-file /opt/fishjam/env-file \
-        -v /opt/jellyfish/jellyfish_resources:/app/jellyfish_resources \
+        -v /opt/fishjam/fishjam_resources:/app/fishjam_resources \
-        ghcr.io/jellyfish-dev/jellyfish:$JELLYFISH_VERSION",
+        ghcr.io/fishjam-dev/fishjam:$FISHJAM_VERSION",
       ]
   ```
 </details>
 You'll need to manually take care of four lines in that template:

-- `- export JELLYFISH_VERSION=0.1.0-ed317b`
+- `- export FISHJAM_VERSION=0.1.0-ed317b`
-  Change the value if you want to deploy a different version of Jellyfish.
+  Change the value if you want to deploy a different version of Fishjam.
-  You can find the list of available versions in [our package repository](https://github.com/jellyfish-dev/jellyfish/pkgs/container/jellyfish)
+  You can find the list of available versions in [our package repository](https://github.com/fishjam-dev/fishjam/pkgs/container/fishjam)
-- `- export JELLYFISH_DOMAIN=mydomain.example.com`
+- `- export FISHJAM_DOMAIN=mydomain.example.com`
   Enter here a domain you've configured with **A** record in step 2.
 - `- export LETSENCRYPT_EMAIL=my@email.com`
   Enter your email address to be notified when the SSL certificate will be about to expire.
 - `export SERVER_API_TOKEN=test_token`
-  Server API token is a token you'll need to connect to Jellyfish via API or SDK.
+  Server API token is a token you'll need to connect to Fishjam via API or SDK.
   Write here a chosen secret value you're going to remember later.

 Copy the file and change up those two variables.